Chris Capuano: New York Yankees

-Second stint with the Brewers
+Milwaukee Brewers

-Capuano signed a minor league deal with the Milwaukee Brewers in January 2016, and went on to make the big league club out of spring training.
-He pitched well out of the bullpen for the Brewers for the first two months of the season until he sustained an elbow injury while pitching in a game versus the Atlanta Braves.
+In January 2016, Capuano signed a minor league contract with the Milwaukee Brewers, marking his second stint with the organization.
+After spring training, he secured a place on the major league roster and performed effectively out of the bullpen during the first two months of the season until sustaining an elbow injury in a game against the Atlanta Braves.

 Retirement

 On March 6, 2018, Capuano retired from professional baseball.

 International career

-Capuano played on Team USA in the 2001 World Cup of Baseball and helped the team earn a silver medal.
-Chris also represented the Major League All Stars Versus the Japanese All Stars in several exhibition games in Japan in November of both 2006 and 2014.
+Capuano played on Team USA in the 2001 Baseball World Cup and helped the team earn a silver medal.

+In the 2006 and 2014 editions of the MLB Japan All-Star Series, Capuano represented the MLB All-Stars in exhibition games against the NPB All-Stars and Samurai Japan, respectively.

 Pitching style

-Capuano was generally more of a finesse pitcher who relied on his deceptive delivery, accuracy and ability to change speeds.
-He threw his fastball in the upper 80s on average, and would sometimes reach the low 90s as well, especially early in games or later in his career during relief appearances.
-Capuano also featured a slider and a changeup, and possessed an excellent pickoff move.
-In 2005, he led the major leagues in pickoffs with 12.
+Capuano was primarily a finesse pitcher who relied on his deceptive delivery, accuracy, and ability to change speeds.
+His fastball averaged in the upper 80s, occasionally reaching the low 90s, particularly early in games or later in his career during relief appearances.
+Capuano also threw a slider and a changeup, and he possessed an excellent pickoff move; in 2005, he led the MLB with 12 pickoffs.